 |Airline||Transfer ratio||Point value (including transfer ratio)||Value of 80,000-point sign-up bonus|

 |Garuda Indonesia||1:1||1 cent||$800|

 |Jet Airways||1:1||1 cent||$800|

 Should you apply for the Citi Premier card now?

-The bonus on the Citi Premier card is currently at its highest throughout the card’s history, so now is a great time to apply if you want to secure a lot of ThankYou points.
-The card’s recently-added bonus categories should also offer impressive long-term value, even with the annual fee and the coming expiration of the card’s 25% point value bonus on Citi travel portal redemptions.
+The Citi Premier card’s bonus is the highest it’s ever been, so now is a great time to apply if you want to secure a lot of ThankYou points.
+The card’s recently added bonus categories should also offer impressive long-term value, even with the annual fee.